 Bob applies his business and leadership experience from his 34-year career at IBM Canada to engage the business community in proactively avoiding risks and capturing opportunities by using smart environmental, social, and governance (ESG) strategies.

 M.J.
-(MIMI) MARROCCO, PhD - Faculty Leader, Certificate in Corporate Social Responsibility
+(MIMI) MARROCCO, PhD - Faculty Leader, Diploma in Social Responsibility and Sustainability

 Mimi Marrocco is the Faculty Leader for the Certificate in Corporate Social Responsibility at St. Michael's College.
 She started the program in 2001 in partnership with the Conference Board of Canada; while serving as founding Director of Continuing Education at St. Michael’s.